MHaringa/spatialrisk/README.md

 The insurance dataset contains 30,000 postal codes with their sum insured, population and the corresponding longitude and latitude.
-The following code shows how to create a simple feature object on the 2-digit postcode level.
+The following code shows how to create a simple feature object on the municipality (Dutch: *gemeente*) level.
 The regions are shaded by the total sum insured per region.

 ``` r